apache/incubator-xtable/website/docs/unity-catalog.md

 ---
 sidebar_position: 3
+title: "Unity Catalog"
 ---

-# Unity Catalog
+# Syncing to Unity Catalog
 This document walks through the steps to register a OneTable synced Delta table in Unity Catalog on Databricks.

 ## Pre-requisites
-1. Source table(s) (Hudi/Iceberg) already written to external storage locations like S3/GCS.
+1. Source table(s) (Hudi/Iceberg) already written to external storage locations like S3/GCS/ADLS.
-   If you don't have a source table written in S3/GCS, you can follow the steps in [this](https://onetable.dev/docs/hms) tutorial to set it up.
+   If you don't have a source table written in S3/GCS/ADLS, you can follow the steps in [this](/docs/hms) tutorial to set it up.
 2. Setup connection to external storage locations from Databricks.
    * Follow the steps outlined [here](https://docs.databricks.com/en/storage/amazon-s3.html) for Amazon S3
    * Follow the steps outlined [here](https://docs.databricks.com/en/storage/gcs.html) for Google Cloud Storage
+   * Follow the steps outlined [here](https://docs.databricks.com/en/storage/azure-storage.html) for Azure Data Lake Storage Gen2 and Blob Storage.
 3. Create a Unity Catalog metastore in Databricks as outlined [here](https://docs.gcp.databricks.com/data-governance/unity-catalog/create-metastore.html#create-a-unity-catalog-metastore).
 4. Create an external location in Databricks as outlined [here](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-ddl-create-location.html).
-5. Clone the OneTable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](https://onetable.dev/docs/setup)
+5. Clone the OneTable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](/docs/setup)

 ## Steps
 ### Running sync